hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

 unit testing when you get into things like working with absolute paths.)

-this is why in our heads we got obsessed with wanting to have both "live" but scripted automated tests, and mocked tests. then we could make recordings of live responses and "play them back", which is the absolute best of both worlds (#to-do insert tangent here about two-way verification).
+this is why in our heads we got obsessed with wanting to have both "live" but scripted automated tests, and stubbed tests. then we could make recordings of live responses and "play them back", which is the absolute best of both worlds (#to-do insert tangent here about two-way verification).

-## tangent 1: mocking the agent classes
+## tangent 1: stubbing the agent classes

-as will be described in [#008] the narrative about [system?] agents, we rely on these small "method classes" we call "agents" especially for system calls. this seems like a convenient hookpoint to insert a mock into the mix. for this first phase of our first in-earnest attempt at mocking anything, we wanted to do it raw & from the ground up. (no external libraries, and don't write any libraries of our own yet.) and what we started out with (not pictured) was indeed raw.
+as will be described in [#gv-008] the narrative about [system?] agents, we rely on these small "method classes" we call "agents" especially for system calls. this seems like a convenient hookpoint to insert a stub into the mix. for this first phase of our first in-earnest attempt at doubling anything, we wanted to do it raw & from the ground up. (no external libraries, and don't write any libraries of our own yet.) and what we started out with (not pictured) was indeed raw.

-so what we ended up with was agent classes where every system call (e.g circa three of them) was run through the system call method that was ad-hoc hand-overidden for that (mock) class (in turn a subclass of the real-life agent class). the body of this ad-hoc method usually consisted of running some part of the request through a switch expression and hand-writing the appropriate result and side-effects.
+so what we ended up with was agent classes where every system call (e.g circa three of them) was run through the system call method that was ad-hoc hand-overidden for that (stubbed) class (in turn a subclass of the real-life agent class). the body of this ad-hoc method usually consisted of running some part of the request through a switch expression and hand-writing the appropriate result and side-effects.

-this was fun for getting the feel of mocking and essential for mocking the git responses, but for one thing it did not scale. the swith statements got unweidly, and we ended up with one big file of soup.
+this was fun for getting the feel of doubles and essential for stubbing the git responses, but for one thing it did not scale. the swith statements got unweidly, and we ended up with one big file of soup.

-for another thing it was super sludgy because we had twice as many classes to maintain. especially near all the agent classes, the const names of our mocks had to line up precisely with our reals (because of the ostensibly clever way we had all of the components resolving their sub-agent classes with something like e.g `self.class::Foo__` instead of just `Foo__`).
+for another thing it was super sludgy because we had twice as many classes to maintain. especially near all the agent classes, the const names of our stubs had to line up precisely with our reals (because of the ostensibly clever way we had all of the components resolving their sub-agent classes with something like e.g `self.class::Foo__` instead of just `Foo__`).

-## the idea of lower-level mocking is synthesized from giant shoulders
+## the idea of lower-level stubbing is synthesized from giant shoulders

 the sequence of steps we took to get to this "better design" took about half a day, and was almost pre-determined: first we though "how can we re-work